-Additionally, no makeup brush manufacturer make brushes exclusively for one brand only.
-That is why you would sometimes see the same flaw occurring between different brands.
+Additionally, no makeup brush manufacturer create them exclusively for one brand only.
+That’s why you would sometimes see the same flaw occurring between different brands.

-The top makeup brush brands below made it to the list because they are popular and are trusted by both professional makeup artists and makeup addicts like us.
+The top brands below made it to the list because they’re popular and are trusted by both professional makeup artists and makeup addicts like us.
 I’ve also listed a couple of their bestselling makeup brushes, in case you’re interested.

 MAC is one of the makeup industry leaders, so it’s pretty obvious why anyone who’s into makeup, beginners or experienced alike, would have an inkling of using their brushes.
-For one, most of their brushes are known to last even for a decade!
+For one, most of them are known to last even for a decade!

-Perhaps the quality of their brush gives more than enough justification why you should spend more than lower priced versions.
+Perhaps the quality gives more than enough justification why you should spend more than lower priced versions.
 You get more bang for your buck in the long run.

-If you’re just starting out, I would normally suggest getting your brushes from e.l.f. or Real Techniques for practicality’s sake.
-To be honest, though, my first makeup brush was a MAC foundation brush.
+If you’re just starting out, I would normally suggest getting from e.l.f. or Real Techniques for practicality’s sake.
+To be honest, though, my first buy was a MAC foundation brush.

-Aside from MAC brushes seemingly to last forever, they are very soft as well.
-Personally, if I’m to choose between e.l.f. brushes and MAC brushes, even if they’re of the same quality, I’d go for MAC mainly because I feel more confident with this makeup brand.
+Aside from MAC seemingly to last forever, they’re very soft as well.
+Personally, if I’m to choose between e.l.f. and MAC, even if they’re of the same quality, I’d go for MAC mainly because I feel more confident with this makeup brand.

 Are you into luxe and high-end brands?
-You can never go wrong with makeup brushes from Tom Ford.
-Unlike some brushes I’ve tried, they don’t shed like crazy and the bristles are very soft and densely packed.
+You can never go wrong with Tom Ford.
+Unlike others I’ve tried, they don’t shed like crazy and the bristles are very soft and densely packed.
 If you have the money to shell out, these Tom Ford brushes are definitely worth it.

-Some people get intimidated by the price of Tom Ford brushes, but you really get great value for your money.
+Some people get intimidated by the price of Tom Ford, but you really get great value for your money.

-What makes their brushes really special is that they are handmade in Japan.
+What makes them really special is that they’re handmade in Japan.
 Makeup brushes from Japan are known to be very soft and have excellent quality.

-If you can afford to buy premium makeup brushes without ruining your budget, then I highly suggest getting them from Tom Ford.
+If you can afford to buy premium ones without ruining your budget, then I highly suggest getting them from Tom Ford.

-The moment these brushes touch your face, you already know you’re getting more than your money’s worth.
+The moment the bristles touch your face, you already know you’re getting more than your money’s worth.
 Especially with the fact that they don’t shed, lose shape or color even after washing.

 Sigma Beauty is an American company established less than a decade ago, in 2009.
 This company is heavily focused on makeup brushes.
-They do have a small number of cosmetic products as well, but not as popular as their brushes.
+They do have a small number of cosmetic products as well, but not as popular.

 As part of their marketing techniques, Sigma offers great affiliate programs to beauty bloggers.
 This helps increase the company’s presence in an industry dominated by makeup giants such as MAC.
 Unfortunately, this can also affect some product reviews by other bloggers to be biased.
 My advice is to be sure to get second, or even third opinions and check other reviews for consistency.

-Their brushes are known to be of high-quality and super soft as well.
-Sigma Beauty’s Sigmax brush collection holds the limelight among their other products.
-Some of their most popular makeup brushes are mentioned above.
+They’re known to be of high-quality and super soft as well.
+Sigma Beauty’s Sigmax collection holds the limelight among their other products.
+Some of their most popular products are mentioned above.

-If you really want value for your money, you can go and get their brush sets which are sold for around 13 dollars.
-Individual prices for brushes are still affordable, which is why I believe this is the best drugstore brand.
+If you really want value for your money, you can go and get their sets which are sold for around 13 dollars.
+Individual prices are still affordable, which is why I believe this is the best drugstore brand.

 Sephora brushes are not as expensive as high-end brands, but they are also not as cheap as drugstore brands.
-They come in between and yet their brushes are of high-quality and very soft.
-They even have a brush set specifically designed to be hypoallergenic and antibacterial.
+They come in between and yet their products are of high-quality and very soft.
+They even have a set specifically designed to be hypoallergenic and antibacterial.

 This brand will make you think of some fantasy movies like The Lord of the Rings, which I still believe to be one of the best in its genre.
 This brand is an abbreviation of Eyes, Lips, and Face.
 Where else would you really use makeup and makeup brushes?

 This is one of the most popular drugstore brands with items as cheap as $2.
-Cheap doesn’t mean low-quality with e.l.f., though, as most of their brushes surprisingly last for a long time.
-Their brushes range from very soft to very scratchy.
+Cheap doesn’t mean low-quality with e.l.f., though, as most of them surprisingly last for a long time.
+They range from very soft to very scratchy.

-You’ll also notice that some of their brushes are copycats or dupes of brands like MAC and Sigma Beauty, but I don’t think it’s such a big deal.
+You’ll also notice that some of them are copycats or dupes of brands like MAC and Sigma Beauty, but I don’t think it’s such a big deal.
 In fact, I would recommend this for newbies until they are quite decided which MAC brushes to get.

 Makeup Brush Dupes: Are They Worth It?

-Cheap makeup brushes can definitely apply products to your face but it’s more of a question of being able to do it well and with ease.
+Cheap dupes can definitely apply products to your face but it’s more of a question of being able to do it well and with ease.
 Some leave streaks while others make blending so frustrating it looks like you’re giving your wrist a strenuous workout.

-Even if they do apply the products well, another thing to worry about is if these brushes will hold.
-Will the bristles start falling off literally after the 2nd or 3rd time you use it?
+Even if they do apply the products well, another thing to worry about is if the bristles will hold.
+Will they start falling off literally after the 2nd or 3rd time you use it?
 Will they have a bad hair day after washing, permanently?

-With that being said, cheap makeup brushes are still okay for small or flat synthetic brushes like concealer or angled brow brushes.
-The differences with higher priced brushes are not so obvious.
-When it comes to larger brush types like foundation brushes, the comparison is more obvious.
+With that being said, cheap ones are still okay for small or flat synthetic ones like concealer or angled brow types.
+The differences with higher priced products are not so obvious.
+However, When it comes to larger types like foundation brushes, the comparison is more obvious.

-I personally don’t go for makeup brush dupes.
+I personally don’t go for dupes.
 Their worth depends on current circumstances so it’s very much subjective.
-However, since this is a Go-to handbook for makeup brushes I decided to add these as well.
+However, since this is an ultimate guide I decided to add these as well.
 Here are some makeup brush dupes that are almost like their original counterparts.

 And now we have reached the end of this very long yet very extensive guide about makeup brushes.
 I do hope this would be of great help to you.
 I suggest bookmarking this page for easy reference later on.